KAPT Program Overview

 When my beneficiary attends college, how will KAPT make payments?

 In general, KAPT will send funds directly to the higher education institution at the beginning of each semester at the direction of the account purchaser.
 When the projected college entrance year is reached, KAPT will provide information and forms regarding tuition payments.
 For more information on the KAPT payout process, see the Using Benefits section.

 How will KAPT determine the amount of benefits available?

-For more information on using KAPT benefits, see the Using Benefits section.
+For information on using KAPT benefits, see the Using Benefits section.

 How will KAPT affect a students eligibility for financial aid?

 Any investments or savings are likely to affect financial aid eligibility.
 In addition, there is uncertainty as to how much and what type of financial aid will be available to families in future years.
 For federal need-based financial aid, KAPT is treated as a parental asset, like other 529 savings plans.
 Your contract benefits are not included in determining the amount of Kentucky state student aid your beneficiary will receive, and your contract benefits should not affect the beneficiaryís receipt of merit-based financial aid such as academic or athletic scholarships.
 The best resource for more detailed information is the financial aid office of your local college or university.

 The following is a list of Kentucky public colleges, universities, and technical colleges that are eligible for the KAPT guarantees provided under the Value and Standard Plans.
-Benefits from Kentucky’s Affordable Prepaid Tuition can by used at ANY qualified institution of higher education, public or private, anywhere in the country.
+Benefits from Kentucky’s Affordable Prepaid Tuition can be used at ANY qualified institution of higher education, public or private, anywhere in the country.